-Children and babies are used increasingly in advertising, both print and broadcast, to promote everything from clothes to household products.
-The earnings can be impressive but there are many pitfalls – not least the number of bogus agencies that charge doting parents for a “portfolio” of photos and then never contact them again.
-If you are seriously thinking of putting your children up for modelling jobs make sure you follow our step-by-step guide and only go to reputable agencies.
+There are bogus agencies that charge parents for a “portfolio” of photos and then never contact them again.
+If you’re seriously thinking of child modelling as a hobby for your kids, make sure you follow our step-by-step guide and only go to reputable agencies.

-In order to get the work, though, your child needs to be taken on by a reputable child model agency.
-They are the ones that advertising agencies and production companies go to in the first instance.
+To get work though, your child needs to be taken on by a reputable child modelling agency.
+They’re the ones that advertising agencies and production companies go to first.

-Some agencies have been known for trying to rip off their clients, and there isn’t a lot of legislation that covers the modelling industry.
-But independent watchdog ALBA Model Information is a great resource – it regularly updates its “A’-list” of model agencies that meet strict criteria, and must pass a continual vetting process.
+Unfortunately, there isn’t a lot of legislation that covers the modelling industry, and some agencies have been known to rip off their clients.
+But the independent watchdog ALBA Model Information is a great resource for finding reputable agencies.
+It regularly updates its top list of modelling agencies, which must meet strict criteria and pass a continual vetting process.

-It’s a job that takes a lot of parents’ time, including getting to and from castings and making sure there is childcare available for siblings.
-Do be aware that it’s not a weekend event where the whole family can come and watch, neither is it a club where you can leave your child unattended.
+This job will take a lot of your time as you’ll be getting the child to and from castings.
+It really isn’t just a weekend event where the whole family can come and watch.
+It’s not a club where you can leave your child unattended either.

-For all children this should be nothing more than a hobby that they enjoy.
-Once it begins to interfere with school or your child doesn’t want to be involved, get them out of there – it’s their life.
+For your child, this should be nothing more than a hobby they enjoy.
+Once it begins to interfere with your child’s education, it’s time to stop.

-Once you’re convinced your little angel has a face fit for nappy ads and magazine covers, you need to find the right agency.
+If you think your little angel has a face fit for nappy ads and magazine covers, you need to find the right agency!

 Step 1: Find an agent

-Check out ALBA’s “a-list” of model agencies.
-There are still a few to choose from, so narrow your search down to location and then research further.
-Look at the different agencies’ websites and call with questions.
+Check out ALBA’s A-list of model agencies.
+There’s a few to choose from.
+Narrow your search down to location and then research further.
+Perhaps check out various agencies’ websites and call to ask questions.

-Children never need professional photographs taken before they are signed to an agent, so don’t fork out for photos when a nice holiday picture will suffice.
-Snapshots where the agent can see the child’s full face, their profile, and a clear full-length photo will do for the agent to get an idea of the look and proportions of the child.
-Don’t be taken in by agencies that say they have to charge you a high fee for their professional photographer to take a series of photos.
+Children never need professional photographs before an agency signs them on.
+Don’t spend money on professional photos when a nice holiday picture will do.
+The agent will simply need snapshots of the child’s full face, their profile and a clear full-length photo.
+In addition, be wary of agencies saying they have to charge you a high fee for their professional photographer to take a series of photos.

 Step 2: Attend an interview

-The agency chooses the children, so you will have to take your tot along on their best behaviour, clean and happy.
-It is also important to take some photos with you.
+It’s a competitive field so bring your child when they’re on their best behaviour, clean and happy.
+Also, take some photos with you.

 Step 3: Get in their book

-Most agencies produce a model book once a year, which goes out to the relevant companies looking for models, and to get your child into it will require professional photographs and/or a fee.
 All children require a licence to do modelling work or any kind of performing in public for commercial means.
-All licences are granted by local authorities, and most good modelling agency will help you to obtain a licence – however they will need a copy of your child’s birth certificate and a medical letter, stating that the child is healthy and well enough to work.
+The licences are granted by local authorities and a good modelling agency will help you get one.
+They’ll need a copy of your child’s birth certificate and a medical letter stating the child is healthy and well enough to work.